nycmeshnet/nycmesh.net/content/blog/how.md

 Plan your internet gateways.
 Initially you will probably use your home ISP connection (totally legal in this country).
 Eventually you may want a "supernode" with bigger bandwidth.
 An IXP or ISP may donate a connection, as DE-CIX and Packet.net did for us.

 Another kind of gateway is a public wifi access point.
 By using directional routers you can extend the range of public access points very easily.
 Here are some instructions- [how to connect to a kiosk.](/blog/public-access-points).
-This uses a NanoStation.
+This uses a NanoStation NSM5 or Omnitik SXTsq.

 **Tall structures**

-Tall structures are the fastest way to expand the wireless mesh.
+Tall structures are the fastest way to expand your network.
 There are a few different types in a city and you need to try them all- housing association buildings, skyscrapers, [churches](/leaflet/church.pdf), schools, libraries, existing antenna masts and building coops.
 Make specific [presentations and handouts](/leaflet/) for different types of structures.

 **Supernodes**

-Plan your first major gigabit install at an IXP or tower.
+Plan your first major gigabit install at an data center or tower.
 This will have sector antennas (P2MP) and point to point.
 You may need a network engineer to help in their spare time.
-An IXP connection requires a network engineer familiar with BGP.
+An IXP connection at a data center requires a network engineer familiar with BGP.

 A sector antenna is basically a Wireless ISP (WISP) tower so WISP expertise is needed.
 The best online forum is the [Ubiquiti community](https://community.ubnt.com/), and the best organization in America is [WISPA](http://www.wispa.org/).
 The sector antennas can be a gateway and also bridge your mesh network and reduce the amount of hops.
 Try to not to be more than three hops from a gateway.
 Every hop halves the bandwidth and adds ~15ms of latency.

 To get a long distance from a gateway use P2P setups- either cheap: 150Mbps such as a pair of LiteBeams, or expensive: gigabit such as a pair of AirFiber.

 The most popular cheap outdoor routers are [Ubiquiti](https://ubnt.com).
 Other good companies are [LigoWave](https://www.ligowave.com/), [MikroTik](https://mikrotik.com/).

+For short distance gigabit connection (less than 1Km) you can use 60GHz antennas like this [Wireless Wire dish](https://mikrotik.com/product/wireless_wire_dish)

 **Local mesh networks**